Dare-marvel/LeetCode-Solutions/Cpp/Dynamic Programming/Delete and Earn.md

 2. **Data Structures Used**: The code uses a `vector<int>` to store the input numbers, a `set<int>` to store the unique numbers, and an `unordered_map<int, int>` to store the frequency of each number.

 3. **deleteAndEarn Function**: This is the main function that takes the input vector and prepares the data for processing.
 It populates the frequency map and the set of unique numbers.
-It then calls the `recur` function with these data structures.
+It then calls the `deleteEarnHelper` function with these data structures.

-4. **recur Function**: This function contains the main logic of the solution.
+4. **deleteEarnHelper Function**: This function contains the main logic of the solution.
 It initializes four variables: `prev2`, `prev1`, `curEarn`, and `temp`. `prev2` and `prev1` are used to keep track of the maximum score that can be obtained by deleting numbers up to the current number, excluding and including the current number respectively. `curEarn` is used to store the current score, and `temp` is used as a temporary variable to swap values.

-5. **Loop in recur Function**: The function then enters a loop that iterates over each unique number in ascending order.
+5. **Loop in deleteEarnHelper Function**: The function then enters a loop that iterates over each unique number in ascending order.
 For each number, it calculates the current score as the product of the number and its frequency.

 6. **If-Else Condition in Loop**: If the current number is one more than the previous number (which means they are consecutive), it updates `prev1` to be the maximum of the current score plus `prev2` and the old `prev1`, and updates `prev2` to be the old `prev1`.
 If the current number is not one more than the previous number, it adds the current score to `prev1` and updates `prev2` to be the old `prev1`.